Losing our loved ones makes getting through the first holiday season very difficult.

 So the dark season has returned.
 I live in New York and it does actually start to get dark at 4:30 pm and doesn’t get light until about 7:00 am.
 Now the holidays are starting.
 Holidays are special.
 It is a time to spend with family and friends.
 But when the man you married and raised your children with is no longer here, there is an ache in your heart.
 I have been feeling that this week.

 It starts with random memories showing up in my mind.
 I think of times and places that we enjoyed.
 I relive the fact that he is no longer here.
 It is a reality that I try not to think about all the time, but when he is supposed to be here, like for a holiday, it is hard to not acknowledge that he is not here.

 I consider which of our old traditions we will continue.
 I am still not sure I want a Christmas Tree in the house this year.

 This Thanksgiving I was invited to have dinner with my brother and his family.
 I asked a friend to come too and we drove the 5 hours upstate New York together.
 We picked up my son from his college room and joined family for dinner.
 We enjoyed a delicious traditional meal of turkey, stuffing, mashed potatoes, sweet potatoes and all the best desserts like pudding pie, apple pie and pumpkin pie.
 We told funny stories and got lots of hugs.

-- Make time for yourself – my weekly acupuncture appointments and yoga classe are for me.
+- Make time for yourself – My weekly acupuncture appointments and yoga classes are for me.
 I am thinking about seriously engaging in meditation study.